Do you know what happens at 7:25am, on February 2? Your preschooler will know after reading some of these fun Groundhog Day books below.

 Grumpy Groundhog is a silly story told in rhyming text about a groundhog who decides he doesn’t want to get out of bed to check on his shadow.
 Several children have ideas of ways to get Groundhog up, but will it be enough to get him out of bed?

 Groundhog Day, lets preschoolers explore the history behind Groundhog Day, and how we came to celebrate this fun winter celebration.
-Then it sprinkles in some science facts about groundhogs and their habitats, then shows some ways we celebrate Groundhog’s Day today.
-While this is told in an interesting manner, this book would probably be enjoyed more by older preschoolers.
+It also sprinkles in some science facts about groundhogs and their habitats and shows different ways we celebrate Groundhog Day today.
+This is told in an interesting manner, that older preschoolers will enjoy.

 Groundhog’s Runaway Shadow by David Biedrzycki